Exploring Joint Observation of the CSST Shear and clustering of astrophysical gravitational wave source measurements: Mock data

 The three detector networks exhibit distinct detection efficiencies, quantified by the detection efficiency $E_{\rm det}(z)$, representing the fraction of detectable compact binaries at redshift $z$.
 Previous studies generated simulated populations of BBH, BNS, and BHNS systems \citep[e.g.][]{46-borhanian2024listening}, computed signal-to-noise ratio (SNR) for each source in detector networks, and derived detection rate functions through SNR threshold filtering.
 Their simulations demonstrate that the detection rate curves can be well fitted by a three-parameter sigmoid function, which is given by

 Here $a$, $b$, and $c$ are the free parameters, which are given in Table \ref{table_detec} for the three detector networks.
-The ECS configuration shows superior performance in both detection counts and depth, followed by VKI+C and then HLKI+E. In Figure~\ref{fig_DetectionRate}, we compare the detection rates for the three detector networks.
+The ECS configuration shows superior performance in both detection counts and depth, followed by VKI+C and then HLKI+E.

+In Figure~\ref{fig_DetectionRate}, we compare the detection rates for the three detector networks.
+Note that, for the BHNS systems, we adopt a simplified assumption $E_{\rm det}^{\rm BHNS}(z)=1/2 \left[E_{\rm det}^{\rm BBH}(z)+E_{\rm det}^{\rm BNS}(z)\right]$, due to large astrophysical uncertainties in the BHNS formation rates and the lack of standardized forecasts for the third-generation detectors.
+Our results are insensitive to this assumption, since the BHNS systems are expected to constitute a small fraction of the total AGWS catalog, and their contribution to the clustering signal is subdominant compared to the BNS systems.
 We can find that, for the detection rate, we have ECS $>$ VKI+C $>$ HLKI+E, though HLKI+E outperforms VKI+C at low redshifts ($0<z<0.5$).
 Considering localization capabilities, we adopt $\ell_{\rm max}=300$ for ECS and $150$ for VKI+C and HLKI+E, when computing the cross-power spectra.